morinted/plover_theory/layout/d-and-z.md

 ### Briefs

-This lesson only introduces a couple briefs, but they are similar so they will require care to remember correctly.
+This lesson only introduces a few briefs.
+They are similar, so they will require care to remember correctly.
 The briefs starting with `TH-` below are good examples of very common words that had their ending chopped off to save effort on the stenographer's part.
 The briefs also make room for more complex strokes as you will learn in later lessons.

 |  | Translation | Notes |
 | :--- | :--- | :--- |